Russel88/DAtest/README.md

 highly depends on the dataset.
 This package aims at aiding the analyst in choosing a method based on empirical testing.

-The method goes as follows:
+#### The method goes as follows:

--   Shuffle predictor variable (E.g. case vs. control)
+-   Shuffle outcome variable (E.g. case vs. control)
--   Spike in data for some randomly chosen features (OTU/gene/protein), such that they are associated with the shuffled predictor
+-   Spike in data for some randomly chosen features (OTU/gene/protein), such that they are associated with the shuffled outcome
 -   Apply methods, and check:
     -   whether they can find the spike-ins
     -   whether the false positive rate is controlled